Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 Buying Spanish property, on the other hand, may be more attractive if you’re planning to stay long-term.
 Property prices remain lower than in much of the UK, and owning a home can offer stability, a sense of permanence, and the potential for long-term financial gain.

-That said, buyers should budget for extra costs, such as legal fees, taxes, and ongoing maintenance.
+That said, buyers should budget for the extra costs of buying property in Spain, such as legal fees, taxes, and ongoing maintenance.

 If you’re unsure, many retirees choose to rent first, then buy once they’re confident about the location and lifestyle that suits them best.